 Separately, I was quite surprised to see SoftLayer's name as being involved here, because I'm aware of other situations in which SoftLayer has been protective of customer rights and not prone to act rashly.
 So I'm curious if this was a miscommunication or if something else happened.

-from the because-free-is-bad,-right? dept
+from the better-than-just-taking-them-down... dept

 In thinking more about this, I was realizing how hypocritical the recording industry is on this particular topic.
 After all, they go on and on about how bad "free" is, and how they must get paid for any use of their content or they can't survive.
 And, yet, when someone gives them something for free (and YouTube provides free software, free bandwidth, free community and a bunch of other benefits), they complain that they're not getting paid.
 It's an incredible double standard.
 If the recording industry were actually being intellectually honest (I know, I know...), wouldn't they be demanding to pay Google for providing such a service, since (as they claim) you "can't make money from free"?